gilbustamante/ems/README.md

 # (CLI) EVE Market Search
 Basic command-line market search for EVE Online.
+## Installation
+EMS requires the <code>requests</code> module.
+You can install it with the following command: <code>pip install requests</code>
+For the moment, EMS is only compatible with Python 3 or later.
-## Instructions
+## Usage
 Basic search syntax: <code>python ems.py your_search_here</code>
 If the search query is more than one word (E.g. "Inertial Stabilizers II"), you must wrap it in quotes.
-For the moment, EMS is only compatible with Python 3 or later.
 ## Examples
 Input:
 ```